Urke011/Jungle/README.md

 # Jungle - Travel Agency Website

-Welcome to the Jungle project!
 This is a travel agency website built using **ASP.NET**.
 The platform offers tourist packages and services, allowing users to browse, book, and manage their travel arrangements.
 The website supports basic CRUD operations, API integration, and caching mechanisms for improved performance.

 ## Features